Our demonstration gardens show how to effectively integrate native plants and other water-conserving ideas into your landscape design.

-In 2010, we partnered with the City of Palo Alto to create a demonstration garden at the Lucie Stern Community Center.
-This project was sponsored by Lyngso, the Santa Clara Valley Chapter of the California Native Plant Society, the Bay Area Water Supply and Conservation Agency, EarthCare Landscaping, the Bay-Friendly Landscaping and Gardening Coalition, and members of the community.
-Grassroots Ecology holds periodic free public workshops at the garden demonstrating sustainable landscaping practices and native plant maintenance techniques.
+We partnered with the City of Palo Alto to create this demonstration garden in 2010.
+The project was sponsored by Lyngso, the California Native Plant Society Santa Clara Valley Chapter, the Bay Area Water Supply and Conservation Agency, EarthCare Landscaping, and the Bay-Friendly Landscaping and Gardening Coalition.
+We hold periodic free public workshops at the garden demonstrating sustainable landscaping practices and native plant maintenance techniques.

 Ecohome Native Meadow

 Community volunteers helped plant a native meadow next to Palo Alto’s EcoHome in 2011.
 Visitors to the EcoHome learned about ways to save energy and live more sustainably.
 Its landscaping included drought-tolerant bunchgrasses, and flowering shrubs that are a low-water, low-energy complement to the EcoHome.
 The EcoHome is a portable structure that has moved to a new location, but our landscaping can still be seen in front off Hopkins in front of the Girl Scout House near Rinconada Park.

 Located on the bike path between the JLS tennis courts and entrance to Hoover School